wds4/DCoSL/README.md

 # DCoSL: Decentralized Curation of Simple Lists

+*This repo is being moved and rewritten as the [tapestry protocol](https://github.com/wds4/tapestry-protocol/blob/main/README.md)*

 ## Preamble

 This repo is a work in progress.
 It is being implemented in the desktop app, [Pretty Good Apps](https://github.com/wds4/pretty-good), which is also a work in progress.
 If you want an example from my app to illustrate what I mean when I talk about using your web of trust to curate a list, follow [this link](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/exampleListCuration.md).